Howard University opens a new campus at the Googleplex

 Gonna have to strongly disagree, here.
 Declaring that a "positive" outcome is "almost certain" is an invitation for punting on specifically defining that that "positive" outcome is and then hand-waving any measurement of progress.
 This is especially dangerous when the "positive" outcome comes at non-trivial expense.

-On a related note, if being around so many white peoples bothers you so much, why aren't you living in, say, East Palo Alto or Richmond?
+On a related note, if being around so many white people bothers you so much, why aren't you living in, say, East Palo Alto or Richmond?

+Sure, in some parts of the country, it is.
+But in other parts of the country, it isn't.

+It's part of the DNA basically if you only look at big cities on the coasts.

 Interesting term.
 Does that basically mean Asian (both eastern and southeastern) and White?